rochus-keller/Gingko/Readme.md

 - Refactored SDL keyboard handling so that the VM properly works with any keyboard present on the host machine (subject to further testing)
 - Adapted the run-medley shell script so that it directly works with the gingko executable; just put both in the same directory, set the MEDLEYDIR environment variable to the path where the medley directory is located (`export MEDLEYDIR=<path-to>medley`), and then run `./run-medley`.
 When run with this method, also the Dinfo command works (if directly run with `./gingko ...` as described above, not everything is found, but still enough to directly run gingko with GDB to debug the VM).
 - Alternatively and much simpler, if the path provided for the -sysout option points into the medley directory (i.e. includes the /loadups/ subdirectory), no shell script or export is required; just run `./gingko -sysout <path-to-sysout>`, or even simpler `./gingko <path-to-sysout>`.

+#### Status on 2024-10-13

+- Gingko was meanwhile validated by an experienced Medley user (see [this thread](https://github.com/Interlisp/medley/issues/1780#issuecomment-2408907215)) and seems to work sufficiently well as a tool to ease exploration of Medley (though some features I consider less important are not supported).
+- The feedback from pamoroso and nbriggs has been considered and implemented.
+- Gingko therefore supports international keyboards and is easier to build and install than Maiko.

 #### Precompiled versions